Skip to main content

 Services

-Original Medicare has expanded the list of covered telehealth services during the pandemic, including emergency department visits, physical and occupational therapy, and certain other services.
+Original Medicare expanded the list of covered telehealth services during the pandemic, including emergency department visits, physical and occupational therapy, and certain other services.
 For example, a doctor can use telehealth in place of the face-to-face visits required to prescribe Medicare-covered home health care.
 Ask your doctor about telehealth options and whether it would be suitable for your health care needs.

 Locations